An Enticing Parsi Snack

 - Mix in the ground meat or tofu, and sauté until cooked through.
 Move mixture to a large bowl and add the mashed potatoes, salt, lemon juice, and cilantro (and mint, if using).
 Stir well.

-- Cover and refrigerate for at least 2 hours.
+- At this point you would ideally cover and chill in the refrigerator for at least 2 hours.
+I typically skip this step, but it does make the kebabs hold together better.
 This meat mix can be made up to a day in advance.

 - Right before cooking, add the flour you are using and a well-beaten egg to the meat mixture.